sharifware/Large-Scale-Design-and-Analysis-of-Neural-Networks/Docs/Notebooks/Muhammed-Sharif_Adepetu.md

 - Updated the PowerPoint to include additional testing data and a clearer breakdown of the project's contributions.

 # 12/2/2024
-- Woekd on final project presenation. added design considerations and subsystem design slides.
+- Worked on final project presenation. added design considerations and subsystem design slides.

 # 01/09/2025
 -Reviewed weight binning notebook, making modifications to the program and dividing different parts into methods that the user will be able to utilize.